2023 UEFA Nations League Finals: Draw

-The semi-finals pairings were determined by means of an open draw on 25 January 2023, 11:00 CET, at the UEFA headquarters in Nyon, Switzerland.
+The semi-final pairings were determined by means of an open draw on 25 January 2023, 11:00 CET, at the UEFA headquarters in Nyon, Switzerland.
 Former Dutch international Wesley Sneijder, ambassador for the Nations League Finals, drew the match pairings.
 The first two teams drawn were allocated to match pairing A, while the remaining two teams drawn were allocated to match pairing B. For scheduling purposes, the host team was allocated to the first semi-final as the administrative home team.
 The administrative home team for both the third place play-off and final were predetermined as the teams which advanced from semi-final 1.

 Squads

-Each national team has to submit a squad of 23 players, three of whom have to be goalkeepers, at least ten days before the opening match of the tournament.
-If a player becomes injured or ill severely enough to prevent his participation from the tournament before his team's first match, he will be replaced by another player.
+Each national team had to submit a squad of 23 players, three of whom had to be goalkeepers, at least ten days before the opening match of the tournament.
+If a player became injured or ill severely enough to prevent his participation in the tournament before his team's first match, he could be replaced by another player.